hid-io/hid-io-core/hid-io-protocol/spec/README.md

  * 0x0003 - Hall Effect sensor test
             Used to check the status of each sensor
             Args:
-            * 0x0000 - Pass/Fail test
+            * 0x0001 - Pass/Fail test
-              Payload: List of failed sensors positions, each sensor has a 16-bit scancode
+              Payload: List of failed sensors positions, index starts from 0 and goes to max sensor index.
-            * 0x0001 - Level test, number of scancodes is determined by the device.
+            * 0x0002 - Level test, number of scancodes is determined by the device.
+Index starts from 0 and goes to max sensor index.
-              Payload: [<scancode:16 bits> <level:16 bits>...]
+              Payload: [<level:16 bits>...]

 +> (No payload)
 -> (No payload)